How to Turn Every Chess Game Into Opening Improvements: The Deviation Detection Workflow

 Disclosure: ChessAtlas is our product, and Deviation Finder is one of its core features.
 This article shows both the manual workflow (any tool) and the automated version (ChessAtlas).
 Readers should weigh the perspective accordingly.

-Most club-level games are decided before move 15.
-You know this, but unless you systematically compare the games you played against the repertoire you studied, the same gaps keep costing you points.
-This workflow turns every rated game into a concrete repertoire improvement in 10 to 20 minutes.
+Most club-level games are decided in the opening or early middlegame.
+Unless you systematically compare the games you played against the repertoire you studied, the same gaps keep costing you points.
+This workflow turns every rated game into a concrete repertoire improvement.

-If you have not built a repertoire yet, start with How to Build a Chess Opening Repertoire That Actually Sticks.
+If you have not built a repertoire yet, start with how to build your first chess opening repertoire.
 This article assumes you already have one.

 What Exactly Is a Deviation?